TylorS/typed/apps/website/content/guides/sink-writing-effects.md

 ## Give workflows a named output capability

-A service avoids importing a global destination into every workflow:
+A service gives the same output capability a name:

 ```ts
 import { Effect } from "effect"